truemagic-coder/solana-agent-kit/README.md

     },
     "ai_agents": [
         {
-            "name": "solana_manager",
+            "name": "solana_expert",
+            "instructions": """
-            "instructions": "You are an expert Solana blockchain assistant.
-Use the solana tool to perform any action on the Solana blockchain.", "specialization": "Solana blockchain interaction",
+                You are an expert Solana blockchain assistant.
+                Use the solana tool to perform any action on the Solana blockchain.
+                Always perform the solana tool actions when requested and not use your memory.
+            """,
+            "specialization": "Solana blockchain interaction",
             "tools": ["solana"],  # Enable the tool for this agent }